vektra/templar/README.md

 but many respect the `http_proxy` environment variable that you can set to the address templar is running on.

+Most HTTP clients in various programming languages have some configuration to configure the proxy directly as well.
+Nearly all of them do, just check the docs.

 ### HTTPS

 Many HTTP APIs located in SaaS products are available only via HTTPS.
 This is a good thing though it makes templar's job a little harder.
-We don't want to a client to use CONNECT because then we can't any value.
+We don't want to a client to use CONNECT because then we can't provide any value.
 So to interact with these APIs, use the `X-Templar-Upgrade` header.
 Configure your client to talk to the API as normal http but include `X-Templar-Upgrade: https` and templar will be able manage your requests and still talk to the https service!